ZeMbrnw/ZeMbrnw/README.md

 ## 🚀 What I'm Exploring

-- Applying ML to security, policy, and disinformation challenges
+- Applying ML to security, policy, and risk challenges
 - Building intuitive tools for risk monitoring and intelligence
 - Bridging technical skills with real-world safety & policy needs